aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/split-tasks/_index.md

 {{% alert color="primary" %}}

 Sometimes it is not possible to complete a task as scheduled and it needs to be split into two or more parts.
-Aspose.Tasks API supports this Microsoft Project feature.
+Aspose.Tasks for C++ API supports this Microsoft Project feature.

 {{% /alert %}}
 ## **Splitting Tasks**